dargmuesli/jonas-thelemann_stack/README.md

 - ### `portainer`

-  You can access container manager's frontend at [portainer.jonas-thelemann.test](https://portainer.jonas-thelemann.test/).
+  You can access the container manager's frontend at [portainer.jonas-thelemann.test](https://portainer.jonas-thelemann.test/).

 - ### `portainer-agent`